How to Put Software Development Security First

 But tools alone do not make a top-performing product development team — it’s also about company culture.
-Kai Song says a culture of standards compliance “should be a continuous process rather than just meet the audit requirement annually.”
+According to the Software Security Culture in Development Teams: An Empirical Study, a culture of standards compliance in combination with structured guidelines and established values is necessary for securing success.

 An effective culture can make the best possible decisions early enough in the software delivery process.
 No scan is perfect.
 We apply the scientific method to identify real threats from the red herrings, but there is still an art to it.

 This is especially the case for native mobile apps.
 Native apps typically follow a different release cadence than web apps because they need to be updated on the device instead of simply refreshing a webpage, and they go through a more involved review process with Apple and Google.
 The code is much harder for potential hackers to inspect, and apps can be designed with much greater control over their runtime operation.
 At xMatters, we integrate continuous Static Application Security Testing with a variety of tools and services.
 We build vulnerability scanning into every commit through automated processes, which saves us a lot of time, most of the time.

 Automation is not a silver bullet either.
 Automated scanning rulesets don’t know your use case, but they still generate findings that need to be addressed.